Reviewed April 2020

 Oestrogen increases the above neurotransmitter levels by blocking MAO, their inactivating enzyme.
 So when oestrogen levels become depleted, or fluctuate, it leads to a decrease or imbalance in our ‘happy neurotransmitters’.

-Although evidence is lacking, this is believed to be a possible cause behind increased depression rates in women during perimenopause, and also other states of hormonal fluctuation such as premenstrual and postpartum states.
+Although evidence is lacking, this is believed to be a possible cause behind increased depression rates in women during perimenopause,1 and also other states of hormonal fluctuation such as premenstrual and postpartum states.

 Are some women naturally more vulnerable?

 Depression, on the other hand, is not that common in comparison.
-Research states that 23% of perimenopausal women experience at least one episode of depression, and of those, only 38.1% experienced “full-blown” depression.1
+Research states that 23% of perimenopausal women experience at least one episode of depression, and of those, only 38.1% experienced “full-blown” depression.2

 Not all women going through the hormonal changes of menopause will be affected in the same way.
-There are certain other risk factors which increase a woman’s tendency to develop depression during menopause, and a personal history of major depression including postpartum depression and premenstrual dysphoric disorder tops the list.2 In fact, evidence suggests that having a past history of depression increases the risk of a woman developing depression during perimenopause by five times.3 Genetics play a role too, and family history of depression is also known to be a predisposing factor.
+There are certain other risk factors which increase a woman’s tendency to develop depression during menopause, and evidence suggests that having a past history of depression increases the risk of a woman developing depression during perimenopause by five times.3 Genetics play a role too, and family history of depression is also known to be a predisposing factor.

 Do life stressors come into play?